 You can generally protect up to 75% of your gross yearly income and is available on short term or long-term cover.
 This calculation is made after the single person’s Social Welfare Disability Benefit is calculated in the gross pay.
 It is not possible to get full 100% cover, for higher cover amount, a higher premium is calculated.
 If you are out of work for more than the deferred period of work, which usually last from 8 to 52 weeks, then the cover stops.

-For anyone who wants to cover their income, whether they are in a small business or a sole trader , in case they fall behind with their monthly payments, Income Protection is a vital cover to protect themselves and their dependants.
+For anyone who wants to cover their income with Income Protection Insurance, whether they are in a small business, or a sole trader in case they fall behind with their monthly payments, Income Protection is a vital cover to protect themselves and their dependents.
 It is ironically found that Income Protection is high on priority with many people, they just haven’t got down to doing something about it.
 Simply ask yourself, “If I can’t work then how will I be able to pay for my mortgage, my bills, my food and my family’s other needs?”.
-Of all the protection available, protecting your earning is by far the most important.
+Of all the Income Protection Insurance available, protecting your earning is by far the most important.

 People generally consider Income Protection before its too late.
 Income Protection is typically considered in the following situation: